1 year ago

 The girls’ bath:

+I try not to look at everything as potential hazards and added a few things to the bathroom, but skipped the toilet lock.
+I’m not suggesting that you skip getting a toilet lock – do what feels right for you, and follow the advice of your babyproofer.
 I added a faucet cover, anti-skid bath mat, and padded bath buddy to the side of her tub.
 The hot water heater also doesn’t allow the water in her bathroom to get too hot, so burns in her bathtub are not possible.

 We have the nest alarm system so there are sensors on all the doors that lead outside.
 Each one beeps if opened, so we’re alerted when anyone comes and goes.
 When the girls can easily open doors to get outside, I’ll probably add an additional lock to the top of each door.

+Small rugs have rug pads to keep them from sliding.
 The runner on the stairs felt essential since Buddy and I both slipped on the stairs before it was installed.